-docker run and TKE console when you migrating a container that has been debugged in local Docker to TKE.
-Here, we use the creation of a simple GitLab service as an example.
+This document describes how to match parameters of docker run and the TKE console when you try to migrate a container that has been debugged in the local Docker to the TKE platform.
+The following section uses the creation of a simple GitLab service as an example.

 docker run \ -d \ -p 20180:80 \ -p 20122:22 \ --restart always \ -v /data/gitlab/config:/etc/gitlab \ -v /data/var/log/gitlab:/var/log/gitlab \ -v /data/gitlab/data:/var/opt/gitlab \ --name gitlab \ gitlab/gitlab-ce:8.16.7-ce.0

 -d: indicates that the container runs at the backend.
 You do not need to specify this parameter in the TKE console because containers always run at the backend on the TKE platform.